Preetam3620/Interview-Algorithms/recursion101/README.md

-Basic 3 things are required for a recursive function to work:
+Basic three things are required for a recursive function to work:

 1. Bare minimum condition that represents the problem.
 2. Return function at that bare minimum condition.